-What keywords do users search for to discover your website.
-Your Google Analytics does not show the keywords, with the dreaded "Not Provided" status.
+What keywords do users search for to discover your website?
+Your Google Analytics may not show the keywords, with the dreaded "Not Provided" status.
 But there are ways to work around this.
 Read on....

 The keywords searchers use in Google to discover your website is a key performance indicator for many of our businesses.
 But have you noticed in your Google Analytics reporting that the vast majority of your search traffic appears to be using the keyphrase keyword reporting as (not provided).
 Do you know what this means?